Application for Observing Time

 News and remarks

-offers the option to buy observing time at the 2.2m telescope.
+Calar Alto also offers the option to buy observing time at the

-A separate operations agreement between CAHA A.I.E. and the
+A separate operation agreement between CAHA A.I.E. and the

 respective user institution shall be signed.